 Borderline Personality Disorder Demystified shares, “For many years, it was commonly believed that the main cause of borderline personality disorder was poor or uninformed parenting.
 It now seems most likely that both environmental and biological factors, especially genetic ones, place a person at risk for developing the disorder.”

-According to NAMI, the National Alliance on Mental Illness, causes of BPD vary.
+According to NAMI, the National Alliance on Mental Illness, the causes of BPD vary.
 They include but are quite possibly not limited to any or all of the following:

 The causes of borderline personality disorder are not fully understood, but scientists agree that it is the result of a combination of factors: